First published January 19, 2012 (Edited)

 We must also consider the impact under such conditions of the mass migration of peoples into Europe and the United States.

 The Burning Man festival in Nevada on the face of it is just some kind of mass rave with anything goes.
 Well, if I said it was a supreme counterculture mind control op, and, a test ground for the global military complex to test the script to shift the entire globe into a concentration camp, monitored and managed via the high tech satellite and computer networks, I would think you might claim this a little far out?
 Even though we are speaking of the same intelligence networks behind the counter-culture through use of psychedelic drugs going way back to the early 20th century?
+Not to mention the infusion of multiple virus and conditions in the Polio vaccination program post WWII.

 It is when studying any map depicting dispersed peoples across the globe that a picture reveals itself and not a good picture at that, without coercion it is possible to see real time camps of concentration in all nations becoming prolific through war, or indeed through starvation due to the total collapse of the global economic system.